Reasons why we recommend Shimane Prefecture to foreign visitors and a model itinerary guide [Izumo Taisha, Matsue, Iwami Ginzan]

 Why is Shimane Prefecture recommended for foreigners?

-While "overtourism," also known as tourist pollution, is becoming a problem, Shimane Prefecture is a rare place where you can experience Japan at a leisurely pace.
-It is an ideal choice for foreign travelers who seek quiet over bustle and the warmth of local areas over the luxury of cities.
+In this respect, Shimane Prefecture is a precious region with relatively few tourists, allowing you to experience Japan at a leisurely pace.
+Shimane Prefecture is an ideal choice for foreign travelers who seek tranquility over hustle and bustle, and the warmth of local areas over the luxury of a city.

 Location and Access of Shimane Prefecture